sumanrathodqa/suman-rathod/Task2/appium-monefy/README.md

 ### 2. Accurate Expense and Income Breakdown
 - Ensure that the displayed category-wise breakdown matches the actual transactions.

-### 3. Currency and Formatting Validation
+### 3. Formatting Validation
-- Confirm that the correct currency symbol and decimal formatting are displayed to prevent UI or localization issues.
+- Confirm that the valid values are displayed.

 ## End-to-End Test Scenarios